 Hopeless Boss Fight - Your first stage Festival agaisnt the Ryuugu Komachi and the first Festival agaisnt Touma.
 The first is a forced loss and the second is a forced Draw.

 Hurricane of Puns - During the shooting of one of Chihaya's CM's the director asks for her to tell a joke, or to smile more.
 The solution the producer comes up with is a rapid sucession of puns.

 Idiots Cannot Catch Colds - Invoked in Haruka's route.
 She gets a cold before a Festival against Jupiter, but doesn't say anything about it, and insists that she's ok.
 When the producer calls her on her coughing, she says it's nothing, and that she's too dumb to catch a cold.

-Informed Equipment - The amulets are not visible anywhere, except when your selecting the outfits.
+Informed Equipment - The amulets are not visible anywhere, except when you're selecting the outfits.